alfa-sw/sw-programmazione-schede/README.md

 # alfa_fw_upgrader
-alfa_fw_upgrader is an application to program Alfa PIC based boards using USB based bootloader.
+alfa_fw_upgrader is a project to program the boards based on PIC 24.
+These boards have a bootloader featuring a set of commands on USB to program and verify the memory.

+It provides a command-line application, but it is also a module with classes that can be imported into other projects as a library to interact with the bootloader and perform memory operations.

 ## Installation